ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 .. figure:: kubernetes/rancher_url.png
    :align: center

-After saving you will be redirected to the main page of Rancher, where you see your cluters.
+After saving, you will be redirected to the main page of Rancher, where you see your clusters.
 There will be one local cluster.

 .. figure:: kubernetes/rancher_cluster.png
    :align: center